-1. Details of pupil on whom restraint w as used
+1. Details of pupil on whom restraint was used

 Name

 Class

 Date

 SEN/vulnerable?

 Staff involved directly

 Staff witnessed

 Other pupils involved directly Any SEN/Vulnerable needs?

+·

-Other pupils involved as witnesses Any SEN/Vulnerable needs?-
+Other pupils involved as Any SEN/Vulnerable needs?-

+witnesses

-2. Description of incident (including an attempts to de-escalate and warning given that restraint may be used)
+ding any attempts to de-escalate and warning given that restraint

+may be used)

 3. Reason for using restraint

+3. Reason for using resilating

 4. Description of restraint used

+4. Description of restraint osea .

-5. Details of any injury suffered by staf /pupils (including any first aid/medical attention required)
+5. Details of any injury suffered by staff/pupils (including any first aid/medical attention required)

+5. Delaits of any injury softere ta by sidif/popils ( incloding any first c dia/illealcal allellion requirea)

-6. Follow up (including post incident support and any disciplinary action against pupils)
+6 Follow up (including post incl ident support and any disciplinary action on against pupils)

+c.
+Follow op (incloding post incl ideni soppori dna dny disciplinary deni on against popils)

 7. Sharing of information

-8. Has any complaint been lodged? (ple ase circle)
+8. Has any complaint been lod Iged? (please circle)

+No- (10.00.00)

+Yes: (give details of by whom a nd who to)-

+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, •

-No- Yes: (give details of by whom and who to)- 9.
-Name of person compiling report: Role: 10.
+9. Name of person compiling report: Role: 10.
 Name of person countersigning report: Role: